NE-/Learning_Notes/Languages/CPP/12_Object_Relations.md

 - One class is built upon the definitions of another.
 - **"Is-a"** relationship.
 - With derived classes, top-most base class is built first then goes down the "family tree;" destruction starts at the bottom-most child and goes up the "family tree."
-- Inherited classes do not have acces to parent's private members.
+- Inherited classes do not have access to parent's private members.
 - Only parent constructors can be called from a child (no child nor grandparents).
 ```cpp
 class Animal {